MrFranksJr/mars-rover/README.md

 ### Start the Docker Desktop Application

-### Check if docker is available in terminal.
+### Check if docker is available via terminal
 Check your current docker version
 ```bash
 docker -v
 ```
 ### Spinning up our MarsRover application and the MongoDB.
-Data stored in the MongoDB will be persisted in the: user HOME/marsrover/persisted-data map on your system.
+Data stored in the MongoDB will be persisted in the < userhome >/marsrover/persisted-data folder on your system.
 ```bash
 docker compose up
 ```